heatherita/vintstory/readme.md

 # VintStory 🎲

 A community-driven tool that allows for text and image posting with a collage area for fun.
+Originally intended as a vintage clothing marketplace, but can be used for social, ecommerce or whatever.

 ---